itversity/python-for-beginners/docs/106 Solutions for Exercises using Basic Python Programming Constructs.md

     if is_fibonacci(i):
         print(i, end=' ')
 ```
-* Check if given number n is prime or not
+* Develop a function to check if given positive integer n is prime or not
+  * Raise `ValueError` exception with message "Invalid Value" if the argument passed is not valid positive integer.
 ```python
 import math